Board of Trustees

 Paul Beaupré, MD

-Paul Beaupré, MD, served as the chief executive officer at Good Samaritan Hospital in San Jose, CA from 2010 to 2016.
+Paul Beaupré, MD, CEO of St. John's Medical Center, served as the chief executive officer at Good Samaritan Hospital in San Jose, CA from 2010 to 2016.
 Dr. Beaupré spent 20 years as a practicing anesthesiologist at Good Samaritan Hospital, where he was extensively involved with medical staff leadership, serving as Chair of the Credentialing Committee, Chief of Staff, and Chairman of the Board of Trustees.

 In 2004, he joined the hospital administration team as Chief Medical Officer, and later assumed the role of Chief Operating Officer.
 As CEO of Good Samaritan Hospital, Dr. Beaupré launched the Journey to Excellence strategy based on the premise: Take Great Care of Patients and Everything Else Will Take Care of Itself.
 Under his leadership, Good Samaritan Hospital became nationally recognized for quality measures and patient safety.
 Dr. Beaupré graduated from University of Pennsylvania Medical School, Philadelphia, PA.